View Corey Ewert's Obituary on KansasCity.com and share memories

 |

 Corey J. Ewert Corey James Ewert, 32, tragically passed away at home on March 25, 2020.
-He was born April 2, 1987 in Hays, Kansas.
+He was born April 2, 1987 in Hays, Kansas, the son of Craig and Mary Ewert.
+Corey graduated from Lees Summit High School, Class of 2005.
+Following graduation, he attended school at Missouri State University.
+Corey worked at KC Mowing & More.
+He loved his job and working outside.
+Corey loved sports, primarily soccer, and was an incredibly gifted goalkeeper.
+His athletic ability was amazing and revered on the field.
+Corey also loved playing the game of softball.
+He was extremely quick on the base paths, was not afraid to get dirty, and played with an abundance of energy and emotion.
+He grew up around the game with his Dad, traveling the country to numerous tournaments.
+He really loved being at the ballpark and hanging out with the fellas.
+Corey will be remembered for his big heart, infectious personality, sense of humor, big beautiful smile, and contagious laughter.
+He made the room light up with his uncanny sense of humor.
+Corey had this energy that made everyone want to be around him.
+He was the life of the party.
 He is survived by loving parents, Craig and Mary Ewert of Lee's Summit, MO; his two sisters and brother-in-law: Brian and Lindsay Bina of McPherson, KS; Kelsey Ewert of Kansas City, MO: two nephews and one niece: Braylon, Avery, and Maddux Bina of McPherson, KS: maternal grandparents, Jim and Aggie Miller of Hays, KS; and many aunts, uncles, and cousins.
 Corey joins his paternal grandparents, Don and Twila Knight, Dewane Ewert, and his uncle, Greg Miller in heaven.
+Due to the Covid-19 outbreak and regulations, there will only be a viewing for the immediate family at Royer Funeral Home, 100 Royer Lane in Grain Valley, MO, on Tuesday, March 31st.
+There will be a funeral service and celebration of life in Lee's Summit at a future date.
 Corey will be interred alongside his grandparents, Don and Twila Knight, at Holy Cross Cemetery in Pfeifer, Kansas at a future date.
-Memorial donations may be given to https://evanfischerfoundation.org.
-For a full obituary visit www.royerfuneralhome.com Arrangements: Royer Funeral Home, Grain Valley, MO 816-847-4441
+Memorial donations may be given to https://evanfischerfoundation.org/ This foundation was built to help children and young adults fight and win the battle of against the disease of addiction.
+If you would like to donate flowers, please wait for the funeral service and celebration to be held in Lee's Summit at a future date.
+Arrangements: Royer Funeral Home, Grain Valley, MO 816-847-4441